Resources

 Fintech Companies

-Whilst the exact dates have not been confirmed, the CFPB have created a tiered timeline of compliance dates, varying depending on the type of company and its assets, ranging from 6 months to 4 years, making it extremely important companies stay well-informed of the most current information.
+The CFPB has created a tiered timeline of compliance dates, varying depending on the type of company and its assets, ranging from X months to X years, making it extremely important companies stay well-informed of the most current information.

-These timelines are subject to change after the final rule.
-The below tier list is the proposed timeline for compliance from the date the rule is implemented.
+The below tier list is the finalised timeline for compliance from the date the rule was implemented:

 Tier One